 In 2016, our landlord issued eviction notices to everyone in my building and I couldn’t get him to return my deposit.
 I took him to court, but I was on my own, fighting a system that was stacked against me.
 I sofa surfed for a while, I lost my place on the Peckham housing list, lost my benefits because I had no address and finally I ran out of sofas to surf on.

 In January 2018 I was back on the streets, back to the same old routine.

-A couple of weeks ago I just decided I’d had enough – I’d done it before and till the landlord evicted me, I’d been really happy – I’d applied for jobs, I’d volunteered – it felt good and I realised I wanted that again.
+A couple of weeks ago I just decided I’d had enough – I done it before and till the landlord evicted me, I’d been really happy – I’d applied for jobs, I’d volunteered – it felt good and I realised I wanted that again.
 I wanted to opt back into society.
-I went to the Manna and they made a referral to Shelter from the Storm and by an amazing stroke of luck they had a space.
+I went to a day centre and they made a referral to Shelter from the Storm and by an amazing stroke of luck they had a space.

 That first night it was lovely to have a bed again, not worrying that my possessions would be stolen.
-Wonderful to have a delicious, proper cooked dinner like at home.
-To have human company – on the streets you have to be careful about getting too close to anyone.
-I’ve found a bit of peace at the shelter, I’ve sorted out my benefits and got a bank account.
-Cookie’s helped me with my CV and I’m hoping to get a part time job.
-I’d like to do Outreach work with the Homeless.
+It was lovely to have a delicious, proper cooked dinner like at home – wonderful to have human company, on the streets you have to be careful about getting too close to anyone.
+I’ve found a bit of peace at the shelter, they’ve helped me sort out my benefits and get a bank account.
+Cookie, the Caseworker, helped me with my CV and I’m hoping to get a part time job.
+I’d like to do outreach work with the Homeless.
 After I had Cancer, I was asked to talk to men who were about to undergo treatment – people told me it was really helpful talking to someone who’d been through the operation and that felt really good.
 I’d like to use my experiences to help people again.